-Since its beginning in 1969, the Internet has grown from four host computer systems to tens of millions.
-However, just because nobody owns the Internet, it doesn't mean it is not monitored and maintained in different ways.
-The Internet Society, a non-profit group established in 1992, oversees the formation of the policies and protocols that define how we use and interact with the Internet.
+Since its beginning in 1969, the internet has grown from four host computer systems to tens of millions.
+However, just because nobody owns the internet, it doesn't mean it is not monitored and maintained in different ways.
+The Internet Society, a nonprofit group established in 1992, oversees the formation of the policies and protocols that define how we use and interact with the internet.

-In this article, you will learn about the basic underlying structure of the Internet.
+In this article, you will learn about the basic underlying structure of the internet.
 You will learn about domain name servers, network access points and backbones.
 But first you will learn about how your computer connects to others.